iliailinskii/test-cases/README.md

 To fix this problem use the next code.

 ```
-fig.show("png") # in such case graph become not interactive but it will be showed by default in HTML
+fig.show("png") # in such case graph becomes not interactive but it will be showed by default in HTML

 ```
 ## Self-presentation